 English Language Learners

-The Title III Improvement Plan documents MVUDS's improvement plan for instruction for English Language Learners.
+The Title III Improvement Plan documents MVUSD's improvement plan for instruction for English Language Learners.
 There are specific sections in the plan for improvement in instructional practices in elementary, middle, and high school.
 Download the Title III Improvement Plan

 - All children must be taught in English.